DHARHANI/CODSOFT/README.md

 except Exception as e: This is a general safety net for any other unexpected issues that might arise, catching them and displaying a generic error message, just in case! 🐛

+🎮 Let's Play Rock-Paper-Scissors! 🤖 vs ✋

+🚀 Game Setup:

+The game kicks off with a cheerful welcome message and the classic rules:

+✊ Rock crushes ✌️ Scissors (Rock wins!)

+✌️ Scissors cut ✋ Paper (Scissors win!)

+✋ Paper covers ✊ Rock (Paper wins!)

+🔄 Game Flow:

+✋ Your Turn:
+You're asked to type "rock", "paper", or "scissors" (or "quit" to exit).
+The game doesn't care about CAPS - it's smart like that! 🧠

+🤖 Computer's Move:
+The computer instantly picks its weapon at random - completely fair! 🎲 No cheating here!

+⚔️ Battle Time!
+The game compares your choices:

+If you match 🤝 = "It's a tie!"

+If you outsmart the computer 🏆 = "You win!" +1 point for you!

+If the computer gets lucky 🖥️ = "Computer wins!" +1 for the machine

+📊 Score Update:
+After each round, you see:

+Your choice (capitalized nicely)

+Computer's choice

+Who won that round

+Updated scoreboard showing:
+👤 Your wins | 🤖 Computer wins | 🤝 Ties

+🔁 Play Again?
+The game keeps going automatically until...

+You type "quit" 🚪 (then it shows final scores)

+Or close the window (but that's rude! 😉)

+🏆 Winning Conditions:

+Best out of unlimited rounds!

+Your goal: Get more wins than the computer!

+✨ Special Features:

+❌ Catches typos (asks you to try again if you mess up)

+📈 Keeps track of ALL your games

+👋 Says goodbye politely when you leave

+💡 Pro Tip:
+Watch out for patterns!
+The computer picks randomly, so stay unpredictable! 🕵️‍♂️

+Example Round:

+text
+Choose rock, paper, or scissors (or 'quit' to exit): paper

+Your choice: Paper
+Computer's choice: Rock
+You win!
+Current Score - You: 1 | Computer: 0 | Ties: 0
+🚪 When You Quit:

+text
+Final Scores:
+You: 3 | Computer: 2 | Ties: 1
+Thanks for playing!
+This game is simple but addictive!
+Who will reign supreme - you or the machine? 🤖💥👊 Ready to play?